knaaptime/seg_networks/paper/introduction.md

 classics:
 - sociology uses groups.
-Neighborhoods or cities are discrete containers that condition social behaviors (Park, Burgess, McKenzie)
+Neighborhoods or cities are discrete containers that condition social behaviors (Park, Burgess, McKenzie) [@burgess1928ResidentialSegregation;@Park1925]
 - econ and regional science use distance from the city center
-    - ultimately about transport of goods (von thunen was based on an *agricultural economy* and moving crops from the ag hinterlands into the marketplace where people actually lived).
+    - ultimately about transport of goods (von thunen was based on an *agricultural economy* and moving crops from the ag hinterlands into the marketplace where people actually lived [@von_thunen_isolierte_1826;@ullman1941TheoryLocation;@sinclair1967ThunenUrban]).
     - Transport connectivity is implicit, but models are high-level in the 1950s, and the abstraction works conceptually.
 Neither the theory or computational power exist yet to examine the role of better measurements of $W_{ij}$

 recents:
 - GIS, geography, and spatial econometrics concepts of spatial weights
-- multiscale and/or bespoke neighborhoods in geography and sociology (@HIPP_2013, van Ham, )
+- multiscale and/or bespoke neighborhoods in geography and sociology [@hipp2013EgohoodsWaves;@petrovic2019FreedomTyranny;@petrovic2018MultiscaleMeasures]
 - street networks in empirical work
     - grannis shows social interactions are more frequent inside T-communities defined by street networks
     - Roberto uses street networks to measure segregation in a small-scale case study.